kulcsarrudolf/pasztor.at/content/blog/2017-11-12-practical-docker-ops-vday-2017.md

 publishDate: "2017-11-07T08:30:00Z"
 eventStreetAddress: Krisztina körút 55.
 eventUrl: https://vday.hu/2017/
-excerpt: Docker is the hot new thing, but how do you run it reliably in production?
+summary: Docker is the hot new thing, but how do you run it reliably in production?
   There's a lot more to it than simply starting containers, it's a complete shift in running software.
 external_link: https://vday.hu/2017/